iredmail/docs/en_US/installation/0-pro.md

 !!! attention

-    All account passwords are generated during deployment are stored in files under `/root/.iredmail/kv/` on your server, also organized in file `/root/iRedMail/iRedMail.tips`.
+    All account passwords are generated randomly during deployment, stored in files under `/root/.iredmail/kv/` on your server, also organized in file `/root/iRedMail/iRedMail.tips`.